perrette/papers/README.md

 In the common case where the bibtex (`--bibtex`) and files directory  (`--filesdir`) do not change, it is convenient to *install* `myref`.
-Additionally, install comes with the option to git-track any change to the bibtex file (`--git`) options.
+Install comes with the option to git-track any change to the bibtex file (`--git`) options.

-- list entries (and edit etc...)

-        $> myref list -l --bibtex myref.bib
-        Perrette2013: A scaling approach to project regional sea level rise and it... (doi:10.5194/esd-4-11-2013, file:1)

-`myref list` is a useful command, inspired from unix's `find` and `grep`.
-It lets you search in your bibtex in a typical manner (including a number of special flags such as `--duplicates`, `--invalid-doi`, `--broken-file`...), then output the result in a number of formats (one-liner, raw bibtex, keys-only, selected fields) or let you perform actions on it (currently `--edit`, `--delete`).
-For instance, it is possible to manually merge the duplicates with:

-        $> myref list --duplicates --edit --bibtex myref.bib

 - setup git-tracked library (optional)